AZERBAIJAN – East (Baku, Quba, Lankaran, Yevlakh)

 ABSHERON PENINSULA

 The Absheron Peninsula (consists of Sumqayit, Baku and the Absheron Rayon) was considered by scientists to be the most ecologically devastated part of Azerbaijan.
-As a result of the Soviet planning of the industrial boom era, the city became heavily polluted.
-Soon after Azerbaijan’s independence, the industrial sectors went into decline.
+As a result of the Soviet planning in the industrial boom era, the city became heavily polluted.
+Soon after Azerbaijan’s independence, the industrial sectors declined.

 Sumqayit.